Unfortunately there are some plants and flowers that struggle. One of those that often needs a little extra love and care is the corn plant.

 Pruning Dead or Damaged Leaves

-Remove any dead or yellowing leaves to encourage new growth.
+Remove any dead or yellowing leaves.
+Doing so will encourage new growth.

-- Use sharp, clean scissors or pruning shears.
-Disinfect the blades with rubbing alcohol before and after pruning to prevent the spread of disease.
+- Use sharp and clean scissors or pruning shears.
+Disinfect the blades with rubbing alcohol both before and after you use them so you don’t spread any diseases.

-- Cut leaves at the base to avoid leaving stubs.
-Make clean cuts to reduce stress on the plant.
+- Cut the leaves at the base to so you don’t leave any stubs.
+Clean cuts will reduce stress on the plant.

 Cleaning the Leaves

 - Wipe the leaves with a damp cloth every few weeks.
-Support the leaf with one hand and gently wipe with the other.
+Be gentle though.
+If you’re too rough you could damage or break the leaves.
+So use one hand to support the lead and the other to wipe it.

-- Avoid using leaf shine products as they can clog pores.
-Stick to water or a mild soap solution if needed.
+- Avoid using leaf shine products as they can clog the pores.
+Water or mild soap is much better.

 8. Monitor and Adjust